infonl/resynchronize/README.md

 Along with this shape there are functions to retrieve readable/understandable/comparable properties, they use the state node as argument and return a boolean:

 - `isDone` if the request/promise is done
+- `isLoading` if is still pending
 - `getError` if has errors, returns the error object
-- `isLoading` if is still pending
 - `getPayload` gets the payload, is not dependant of the previous methods, can be used anytime
-- `getAsyncProperties` returns an object with all the properties set of the node:
+- `getAsyncProps` returns an object with all the properties set of the node:
   - `payoad`
   - `loading`
   - `done`